prateekbh/veronica/README.md

 - 0.6.0		Introduced switch for page transitioning
 - 0.6.1,0.6.2	 Minor bug fixes
-- 0.6.3	 	Adding replaceLocation functionality to router P.S.
+- 0.6.3	 	Adding replaceLocation functionality to router
+- 0.6.4		Store and action creation name api change
+- 0.6.5		Global Ajax and Data setter and getter

+P.S.
 Page transitions are in beta, use at your own risk.